 An air conditioner that’s used every day and/or throughout the year will necessarily have a shorter lifespan than one used only seasonally or intermittently.
 Inverter AC units have a big advantage here regardless of BTU class and are a good option if the lifespan is a concern for you.

-An air conditioner that’s kept cleaned and is regularly maintained will last longer than whose filters are never cleaned or replaced and has malfunctioning parts that don’t get repaired.
+An air conditioner that’s kept cleaned and is regularly maintained will last longer than its filters are never cleaned or replaced and has malfunctioning parts that don’t get repaired.
 Clogged filters make an AC unit work harder to cool the evaporator coil and cycle air, increasing wear and tear on all components.
 Regular upkeep is key to keeping your AC unit running for a long time.

 Constant exposure to direct sunlight will overheat an AC unit’s chassis and make the components work harder to cool a room, increasing wear and tear and decreasing the life of the unit.
+In that case, you may want to consider top-through-wall ACs, so you have more options for installation.

 If possible, install your AC unit in a north-facing window with as much shade as possible.
 This isn’t as big a factor as the amount of use and upkeep, but an AC unit used year-round in direct sunlight will definitely feel the effects.
+Also, if you’re using it year-round and you’re sensitive to noise, opt for the quietest wall air conditioner.

 Now that you’ve decided to purchase a small window air conditioner, consider a few additional factors and features that will help you choose the right model for you.

 Features like WiFi connectivity, 24-hour auto mode, remote control, and LED displays are great to have but are less common in lower-BTU models.
 If you’ve got the budget and prioritize such features, you’ll either want to choose a higher-priced 5000-6000 BTU model or take the hit to the efficiency of a higher-BTU model.
+You can also check out our comparison of a dehumidifier vs an air conditioner if you need to remove moisture from your room.

 5000 and 6000 BTU AC units are by far the most efficient window air conditioners by cooling capacity, but within their BTU classes, there are two standardized measures of efficiency to look for: